 The principles of criminal law and criminal liability.
-Aims to: promote and refine research and social policy analysis skills;

-develop a rigorous analytic and socially oriented approach to the study of criminal law: investigate the factors that constitute concepts like crime, criminal and criminal law, question traditional approaches which assume a unified set of general principles and to suggest an approach to criminal law as a number of diverse fields of regulation; acknowledge the importance of forms of regulation outside the criminal law: examine empirical material on the actual operation of the N.S.W. criminal process such as court statistics and a court observation exercise; examine the substantive rules developed in selected criminal offence areas; stress the importance and relevance of criminal law in an understanding of law, even (and especially) for those who do not intend to practice in the area.
-Topics include: the phenomenon of crime, the criminal process, criminal responsibility, homicide offences, summary offences, drug offences, offences against the person, offences against property, general defences, complicity, conspiracy, motor traffic offences.
+Aims to: promote and refine research and social policy analysis skills: develop a rigorous analytic and socially oriented approach to the study of criminal law; investigate the constitution of concepts like crime, criminal and criminal law; question traditional approaches which assume a unified set of general principles; suggest an approach to criminal law as a number of diverse fields of regulation; acknowledge the importance of forms of regulation outside the criminal law; examine empirical material on the actual operation of the N.S.W. criminal process such as court statistics and a court observation exercise: examine the substantive rules developed in selected criminal offence areas; stress the importance and relevance of criminal law in an understanding of law, even (and especially) for those who do not intend to practise in the area.
+Topics include: the phenomenon of crime, the criminal process, criminal responsibility, homicide offences, public order offences, drug offences, offences against the person, offences of dishonest acquisition, general defences, complicity, conspiracy, motor traffic offences.

-90.215 Federal Constitutional Law S1 S2 Hpw4 C3
+90.215 Federal Constitutional Law